nhsuk/nhsuk-frontend/README.md

 We recommend that you [install NHS.UK frontend using node package manager (npm)](/docs/installation/installing-with-npm.md).

-Other package managers will become available in early 2019, such as NuGet and Python Package Index (PyPi).

 ### 2. Install by using compiled files

 You can also [install NHS.UK frontend using our compiled files](/docs/installation/installing-compiled.md), if you are not currently using a package manager.